CDCgov/prime-simplereport-site/_pages/resources/getting-started/testing-facilities/onboard-your-organization.md

 Make sure that the facility name that you enter in the form is accurate, since this is the name that SimpleReport will share with your public health department.

 ## Verify your identity
-Once you’ve completed the facility access request form, we’ll schedule a video call to wrap up a few final pieces and get your facility access to SimpleReport.
+Once you’ve filled out the facility access request form, your testing facility administrator will do a short video call with a representative from the U.S. Department of Health and Human Services (HHS).
+You’ll be asked to show two forms of ID to verify your identity and get access to SimpleReport.
+(In addition to this list of [identification you can use](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity), we will also accept a work ID.)

-You’ll receive an email with the subject line “SimpleReport access”, sent from one of our HHS team members.
-The email will let you schedule a 15-minute video call, during which you’ll be asked to show a government-issued ID and a work ID.

 ## (optional) Get training
 <div class="usa-alert usa-alert--info">